Omerso2018/Real-Estate-Ai-Chatbot/README.md

 ## 🛡️ API Call Mechanism
-### this chatbot with work by 4 API call consist of( 3 AI modele work as agents + one WordPress REST API) connected in a single pipeline:
+### this chatbot with work by 4 API call consist of ( 3 AI modele work as agents + one WordPress REST API) that connected in a single pipeline:

 - Agent 1 (Extractor) → turns the user’s message into structured filters (fast, free model)